 It is also possible to remove global regulators, disconnected nodes, and weakly supported interactions temporally.
 Interaction tooltips can be disabled by using the corresponding checkbox.
 A dropdown list enables the user to apply a layout to the network, and a button () reapplies the selected layout.
 A checkbox controls whether layout transitions are animated or not, this is a useful control when the number of nodes could slow the web browser.
 The HD quality checkbox controls whether high quality animations are used during network manipulation and animated layout transitions.
 The HD quality animation is off by default, and we suggest this for improved responsiveness of the browser.

-A dropdown list enable to select a gene that will be flashed to facilitate its identification, and a button () reflash the selected gene.
+A dropdown list enables to select a gene that will be flashed to facilitate its identification, and a button () reflash the selected gene.
 Nodes can be selected by enabling the selection mode through the corresponding checkbox.
 A red border identifies selected nodes.
 Selected nodes can be dragged together by the user, and they are treated specially, moving they together, by the layout algorithm.
-A button () enables to deselect all nodes.
+A button () deselects all nodes.
 The configuration of all the checkboxes and selected layout is preserved across a session in the same web browser tab.
 When the user closes the tab, the configurations are restored to default.

 All the nodes can be dragged around and repositioned, and clicking on an interaction switches its state between normal and highlighted.
 If the mouse hovers over a node or interaction, a tooltip displays providing information such as local (neighborhood dependent) out- and in-degrees, subunits if the node is a regulatory complex, and links to other genes and modules.
 The user also may explore the regulatory network model by graphical browsing.
 If the user clicks in a node, he is redirected to the details section of the corresponding gene.